 After your nonsurgical treatment has been completed, your dentist will carefully monitor your teeth to determine whether your gum disease is still advancing.
 If you are still showing symptoms, your dentist may recommend that you schedule a pocket reduction procedure.
 During a pocket reduction, your dentist will use gentle surgical methods to fold back your gums and cover up tooth roots that are starting to become exposed.
 Pocket reduction can restore gum health and help to prevent tooth decay.

-Patients with advanced stage gum disease may be candidates for bone grafting procedures.
+Patients with advanced-stage gum disease may be candidates for bone grafting procedures.
 Bone grafting is required in cases where gum disease has led to the deterioration of the jawbone around the affected gum line.
 Synthetic bone material is used to replace damaged areas and will help to prevent further bone loss.
-Your dentist can provide you with more information about the gum disease treatments that are available for your condition.
+Your dentist can provide you with more information about gum disease treatments that are available for your condition.